ashleyrabanales/p2_rabanales/README.md

 higher rate of suicides than females.

 - Graph 3
-In graph 3 is a side by side barchart representing the types of intent by the total suicides.
+In graph 3 is a side by side barchart representing homocides by race.